 A County Council committee voted to consider taller buildings in the Kensington Sector Plan at a meeting Monday, a move that could put a 75-foot structure on Metropolitan Avenue.

-The Planning, Housing and Economic Development Committee voted 2-1 to support a Kensington resolution that would allow Konterra to build up to 75 feet on its property in exchange for public amenities such as a parking structure or a walkway across the train track.
+The Planning, Housing and Economic Development Committee voted 2-1 to support on its property in exchange for public amenities such as a parking structure or a walkway across the train track.
 The area, between Metropolitan Avenue and the MARC station, was initially slated for a 60-foot maximum.

 The committee also approved revised zoning that would scale back maximum heights and densities in some areas near single-family housing, and the sector plan will next go before the full council for a vote.

 The debate over whether to allow greater height for Konterra, however, split the committee, with councilmembers Nancy Floreen and George Leventhal supporting the idea and Councilmember Marc Elrich voting against it.

 Supporters of the idea have said that and fast-track track a project that will encourage further development in the town.

 Elrich, however, said it could set a dangerous precedent for future master plans.
 If the county bows to one developer on height limits, what's to stop other developers from asking for the same variance? he said.

 "I don't see the point in doing this," Elrich said.
 "It seems to me that 60 feet is enough to get revitalization done.
 I have a problem putting this much density in a place with no transit whatsoever."

 Leventhal said the difference of 15 feet is negligible and that the idea is worthwhile if it helps Kensington redevelop.